Teaching Assistant: Patrick Mooney

 Receiving a lower-than-expected grade is not necessarily a reason to freak out.
-Writers of B-range papers often have a good understanding of what's going on in the course, and may be able to demonstrate this on exams or on a second paper well enough to pull their grades up.
+Writers of B-range papers often have a good understanding of what's going on in the course, and may be able to demonstrate this well enough in other components of the course to pull their grades up.
 Students who write papers that receive lower grades can often improve their grades on subsequent work by correcting the problems that I note in my comments.
 I would be happy to discuss how you can better succeed in constructing an argument about a text in my office hours (and am happy to meet students outside of my office hours if they are at inconvenient times for you).
 Students who are having problems with grammar, structure, or other matters related to writing and its mechanics may also benefit from the assistance of Campus Learning Assistance Services.

 You are of course welcome to talk to me about your paper even if you do not believe that the grade is unfair.
 I would be more than happy to elucidate comments, go further into material that you found interesting, or discuss how future papers can better achieve an exposition of your ideas.
 Please feel free to come to my office or schedule an appointment with me if you would like to discuss any of these topics.